reactjs/react.dev/beta/src/pages/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

-**The state still "lives" in the top-level `TaskBoard` component, managed with `useReducer`.** But its `tasks` and `dispatch` are now available to every component below in the tree by importing and using these contexts.
+**The state still "lives" in the top-level `TaskApp` component, managed with `useReducer`.** But its `tasks` and `dispatch` are now available to every component below in the tree by importing and using these contexts.

 ## Moving all wiring into a single file {/*moving-all-wiring-into-a-single-file*/}